gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 *”Thy decrees are very sure”* (Ps 93:5) (highlights sovereignty of divine decrees)
 # Psalm 94
 A Psalm asking for Divine judgement on the wicked.
 The psalmist is certain that the Lord will stop the iniquity, and puts his trust and refuge in the Lord.
+# Psalm 95
+A Psalm praising praising the Lord and calling to worship him.
+Themes of joyfulness and thanksgiving to God, our maker and our savior.
+Call to conversion, and not hardening our own hearts, like the people of Israel did, testing God and not trusting in Him, even after seeing his works.
+# Psalm 96
+A praising Psalm that calls to ascribe greatness and glory to God, the one true god, as the other gods are idols.
+But God is the one that made the world, and the nature glorify him by its existence (Ps 96:11-12).
+A call to spread God's word, declaring His glory and telling the story of salvation.
+The Lord reigns and will judge the earth and its people with *His truth*.
 # Psalm 104

 # Psalm 136